 Talk to instructors.
 Not only can they help you excel in your courses, but they are also a fantastic resource for current events relevant to your study, references, and recommendations.

 Take advantage of opportunities.
-The Office of Career Management, student organizations, and events on campus provide fantastic opportunities to develop networking skills that will prepare you for the professional environment.
+Business Academic Advising & Career Services, student organizations, and events on campus provide fantastic opportunities to develop networking skills that will prepare you for the professional environment.

 Notice current events in business.
 Many classes contain current event components.
 Familiarizing yourself with reputable sources of industry information will not only enhance your understanding of relevant news, but also improve your knowledge of business writing and terminology.